pckreischer/SQA-2026-pck/Workshops/Workshop-2/workshop2.md

   - Run Bandit by specifying the extracted directory.
 You might need the `-a`, `-f`, `-r`, and the `-o` flag
   - Observe the security weaknesses
 - Report the name of the three most frequent security weaknesses detected by Bandit in a document
 - Upload the document on Assignment 2 @ CANVAS
+- Due: Feb 6, 2026

 - Due: Feb 16, 2025